• Courses

 • video_title

-As you can see, there is fewer data (compared to the Youtube trigger), but that’s still pretty useful.
+As you can see, there is less data (compared to the YouTube trigger), but that’s still pretty useful.

-If you want to test this now, enable the Preview and Debug mode, refresh the page with the Vimeo player and try interacting with it.
-You should start seeing video events in the Preview mode’s left side.
+If you want to test this now, enable the Preview and Debug mode, refresh the page with the Vimeo player, and try interacting with it.
+You should start seeing video events on the Preview mode’s left side.

 #3.3.
 Create Data Layer Variables and a Custom Event Trigger